 It’s a great city to explore and a great day trip from the coast.

-You can spend many hours at the War Memorial, cycle around Lake Burleigh Griffin – then if you follow the signs to Queanbeyan, then take the King’s Highway the road loops back up and over the Great Dividing Range on a twisting forest road and heads straight back down to the coast… it’s only 150-kilomtres from Canberra to Batemans Bay!
+You can spend many hours at the War Memorial, cycle around Lake Burleigh Griffin – then if you follow the signs to Queanbeyan and take the King’s Highway the road loops back up and over the Great Dividing Range on a twisting forest road that heads straight back down to the coast… it’s only 150-kilometres from Canberra to Batemans Bay!

 Back on track…

-It is only a little town you can quite easily pass through but take the time to stretch your legs and wander along Bens Walk, an easy 5.5-kilometre return walk, or the slightly more strenuous 2-kilometre Grotto Walking Track.
+It is only a little town and you can quite easily pass through without stopping… but take my advice and allow time to stretch your legs along Bens Walk, an easy 5.5-kilometre return walk – or the slightly more strenuous 2-kilometre Grotto Walking Track.
 Both walks provide sweeping views of the river and are well worth the effort.

-There are a few heritage buildings to check out… and if you’re into heritage naval aircraft, nearby Nowra Hill is the place to visit.
+There are a few heritage buildings to check out too… and if you’re into heritage naval aircraft, nearby Nowra Hill is the place to visit.

-South of Nowra is Jervis Bay… and its beautiful National Parks – but before heading into Booderee National Park, make sure you detour out Point Perpendicular Light Station.
+South of Nowra is Jervis Bay… and the beautiful Booderee National Park – but before venturing into the national park, make sure you detour out to Point Perpendicular Light Station.

 Point Perpendicular Light Station – Beecroft Weapons Range…